git-pull/website/code_explorer/django-vs-flask.rst

   For more free hosting options see https://github.com/ripienaar/free-for-dev.

   DigitalOcean plans `start at $5/mo <https://m.do.co/c/a8d3c8586c91>`_
-  start at $5/month for an instance.
+  per instance.
 Supports FreeBSD with ZFS.
 - Bookmark and study to this article to get the latest on differences between Django and Flask.
 While it's a comparison, it'll be helpful in curating the API and extension universe they have.